isgiddy/giddy-2020-roammiz/README.md

 Not all the code is written by myself.
 Thanks go out specifically to the Xarray community for making life so much easier (and apologies for not using Xarray optimally) and generally to the open-code community.
 For reading Seaglider data, I have relied heavily on [GliderTools](https://pypi.org/project/glidertools/), spectra calculations are computed using code provided by J. DeShayes.

-Disclaimer: Although I have tried to make the code as generic as possible, it is specific to the analysis followed by Giddy-etal-2020.
+Disclaimer: The purpose of this repository is to make public the analysis followed in Giddy-etal-2020 under the philosophy of open-code, reproducibility and transparency.
+Although I have tried to make the code as generic as possible, it is specific to the analysis followed by Giddy-etal-2020.
 For other implementations you will probably need to make a number of modifications.
 I hope the annotations within the code assist with this.